 An in-depth study of pedagogy and effective teaching strategies.
 This course examines lesson planning, instructional alternatives, cooperative learning, classroom management and assessment, as well as implementation of state health and physical education standards and curriculum guidelines.
 Includes field experience and related technology.
-(Prerequisite: Must be formally admitted to the Teacher Education Program.)
+(Prerequisite: Must be formally admitted to the Teacher Education program)(Replaced by EDU 4733)